Here’s what you really need to know about nicotine if you want to QUIT smoking for good

 - Will hypnosis work for me?

-Generally speaking most people can be hypnotised.
+Generally speaking, most people can be hypnotized.
 If you are the rare exception our combination of therapies which are combined in the 3 sessions anyway will still work very well for you.

-- How will I feel when I am hypnotised?
+- How will I feel when I am hypnotized?

 - Is hypnosis safe?

 Hypnosis is safe however you must answer any questions accurately about medications you might be taking and other mental health care practitioners you have or are seeing.
 You are aware and in control at every moment and can terminate the session at any time.
 Hypnosis is not sleep, nor can you get stuck in a state of hypnosis.
 You cannot be made to do something against your will!
 Hypnosis is a safe, relaxing, and enjoyable experience.

 - How does hypnosis help me to kick the smoking habit?